citahub/cita-truffle-box/README.md

 Your private key to send transaction.

 * `nonce` [optional]
-Nonce is used to prevent double-spending, default to be a random integer from 1 - 100
+Nonce is used to prevent double-spending, default to be a random number from 1 - 100.
+Note that the type of `nonce` is string.

 * `quota` [optional]
 Similar to gas, default to 99999